LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `trebuchet`
-	solution for the Advent of Code 2023 Day 1 problem; illustrates the use of push-bask lists in DCGs
+	solution for the Advent of Code 2023 Day 1 problem; illustrates the use of push-back lists in DCGs

 - `units`
 	Logtalk version of a GNU Prolog/CX parametric unit example

 - `viewpoints`
-	example on how to implement property sharing and value sharing with prototypes
+	example of how to implement property sharing and value sharing with prototypes

 - `wrappers`